 Visual storytelling is a powerful resource for user engagement, and you can benefit from keeping a cohesive narrative on your landing pages, social media, etc.

-No-No’s in Landing Page Pictures
+No-No’s in Sales Page Pictures

 Let’s briefly talk about the common mistakes you need to avoid when choosing photos for landing pages: